robotallie/baseball-injuries/README.md

-# baseball-injuries
+# There's No Crying in Baseball - Unless You Get an Injury
 This repository contains datasets and analyses of baseball gamelogs and Disabled List data.

+# Datasets
 The data was scraped from two sources:
 - Injury data for seasons 2000 - 2016 was obtained from ProSportsTransasctions.com, and was reduced to only those being relinquished to the list, and does not include those who are being acquired back from the DL. (http://www.prosportstransactions.com/baseball/index.htm).
 - Game log data for seasons 2000 - 2015 was obtained from RetroSheet.org.
 The information used here was obtained free of charge from and is copyrighted by Retrosheet.
 Interested parties may contact Retrosheet at "www.retrosheet.org".

-Injury Data:
+## Injury Data:
 - Date - Date of placement on the Disabled List
 - Relinquished - Name of Player
 - DL_Length - Length of time spent on the Disabled List
 - Injury_type - The type of injury if known

-Game Log Data:
+## Game Log Data:
  * 'date' - Date of the game
  * 'num_game' - Number of the game of the series between two teams (0,1,2)
  * 'day' - Day of the week